SAP/luigi/docs/navigation-configuration.md

 - The path of the main application, that is, the path in the browser URL.
 The path is defined in a Luigi navigation node through one of the following parameters, listed in order of precedence: **externalLink**, **link**, and **pathSegment**.
 - The **viewUrl** of a micro front-end rendered in the content area of the main application.
-- If the **navCollapse** property is set to `true`, the left navigation will be hidden while user visits the particular Node.
+- If you set **navCollapse** property to `true`, the left navigation becomes hidden when you click the affected node.
+It is set to `false` by default.

 A sample navigation structure looks as follows: